arshpunia/shark-chain/README.md

 # shark-chain #
 shark-chain is a functional productivity solution that aims to declutter planning, capturing and progress-measurement by virtue of minimalism.
 There are no shiny buttons or pop-ups, just a simple command-line interface that allows you to:

+- Create a TODO lists
+- Edit today's TODO list on the fly
 - Capture tasks or ideas for future review as they come to your mind
-- Add to today's TODO list
-- Create a TODO list for any day in the future
 - Mark tasks as completed
 - Run a numeric analysis on your daily/weekly performance.
 This includes
    - Completion ratios
    - Task completion timestamps (Useful for determining most productive hours)
    - SharkCoins minted (More on this in further sections)

 Minimalism, however should not be mistaken for boring.
-There is a (admittedly) rudimentary blockchain operating underneath it all that adds your completed tasks to a ledger; so for every 5 tasks you complete, the system jumps through the hoops of calculating a proof of work and mints 1 SharkCoin as an incentive for your perseverance.
+There is a (admittedly) rudimentary blockchain operating underneath it all that adds your completed tasks to a _ledger_; so for every 5 tasks you complete, the system jumps through the hoops of calculating a proof of work and mints 1 SharkCoin as an incentive for your perseverance.

 _Please note that this codebase is not intended for public use at the moment. shark-chain in its present shape and form was built by me to suit my requirements when it came to productivity.
-I am presently learning microservices and web app development so I can start working on a consumer version in Q4 2020 and have a beta out by Q2 2021._
+I am presently learning microservices and web app development so I can start working on a consumer version in Q1 2021 and have a beta out by Q3 2021._

 _If you have any suggestions, please reach out to me and I'd be happy to discuss them with you_